Growing season: North America

+Analyzing >250 US cities, all but two experienced fewer freezing days in 2025 than in 1956.
+As a result of global warming, on average, freezing days in 2025 began 11 days later and ended 26 days earlier, extending the growing season accordingly.

 The continental United States ranges from 49° north at the US-Canadian border to 25° north at the southern tip of the US-Mexican border.
 Most populated areas of Canada are below the 55th parallel.
 North of the 45th parallel, the growing season is generally 4–5 months, beginning in late April or early May and continuing to late September-early October, and is characterized by warm summers and cold winters with heavy snow.
 South of the 30th parallel, the growing season is year-round in many areas with hot summers and mild winters.
 Cool season crops such as peas, lettuce, and spinach are planted in fall or late winter, while warm season crops such as beans and corn are planted in late winter to early spring.
 In the desert Southwest, the growing season effectively runs in winter, from October to April as the summer months are characterized by extreme heat and arid conditions, making it inhospitable for plants not adapted to this environment.

 Certain crops such as tomatoes and melons originated in subtropical or tropical regions.
 Consequently, they require hot weather and a growing season of eight months or more.
 In colder climate areas where they cannot be directly sowed in the ground, these plants are usually started indoors in a greenhouse and transplanted outside in late spring or early summer.